-Students taking a Minor in a modern language will normally be required to spend eight weeks abroad (during the summer between the second and third years of their course)\.
+Students taking a Minor in a modern language will normally be required to spend eight weeks abroad (during the summer between the second and third years of their course).
 As a student of a language Minor you may be eligible for a bursary to support your eight week period of residence abroad.
-This includes up to £1000 for those taking Minor subjects in Arabic, Chinese, Russian and Japanese\ and up to £600 for those taking all other language Minor subjects.
-You can find out more about available bursaries via our Residence Abroad Office.
+This includes up to £1000 for those taking Minor subjects in Arabic, Chinese, Japanese or Russian and up to £600 for those taking all other language Minor subjects.
+You can find out more about available bursaries via your Academic Advisor.